- Agriculture, Health, and the Environment

 In 2009, Yale University Press published his book, The Politics of Food Supply: US Agricultural Policy in the World Economy, which shows how political coalitions and divisions between farmers in the South, Corn Belt, and Wheat Belt shaped the trajectory of US agriculture from the 1920s to the the early 21st century.
 This book also highlights the influence of the world economy and the civil rights movement on agricultural policy.
 The Politics of Food Supply won the 2011 Book Award from the Political Economy of the World-System (PEWS) section of the American Sociological Association, an award given each year in recognition of a book that exemplifies outstanding scholarship in global or comparative-international sociology.

 In addition to these books, he has published several articles in journals such as Social Forces, Politics & Society, Social Problems, and Rural Sociology among others.
 These articles examine various topics such as the politics of national policies, voter turnout, social movement dynamics, and the global context of food and agriculture.

 His article "The Vanishing Free Market: The Formation and Spread of the British and US Food Regimes" (Journal of Agrarian Change, 2009, 9(3):315-344) received the Bernstein & Byres Prize for Best Article in JAC in 2009.

-More recently, Winders and several graduate students published an article that examines how shifts in global governance after 1975 contribute to greater market instability for various agricultural commodities, including coffee, wheat, and soybeans, among others.
+In 2016, Winders and several graduate students published an article that examines how shifts in global governance after 1975 contribute to greater market instability for various agricultural commodities, including coffee, wheat, and soybeans, among others.
 See "Life After the Regime: Market Instability with the Fall of the U.S. Food Regime," Agriculture and Human Values 33(1):73-88.

 He also periodically posts essays on his blog, The Politics of Food Supply.